This is a guide covering selfies and everything you need to know about this new way of taking a self-portrait.

-The selfie phenomenon is quite interesting, judging from how it first emerged as a word and how it has now been adapted with the younger generations.
+The selfie phenomenon is quite interesting, judging from how it first emerged as a word and how it has now been adapted to the younger generations.

 So let’s recap this article, shall we?

-- The main difference between a selfie and regular pictures are the ideas behind it.
+- The main difference between a selfie and regular pictures is the ideas behind them.
 Selfies are much simpler and can be taken without a fuss.
 On the other hand, regular pictures need more preparation and time.

 - Selfie origin can be traced back to 2002, said on an online forum by an Australian person talking about how he fell and injured his lips.